-The members of this committee include the managers of the Human Resources and Legal departments and two additional managers that are rotated annually.
-It is chaired by the Controller.
+all employees are to respect the company's values and take Human Resources and Legal departments and two additional responsibility for their decisions and actions at all times, as managers that are rotated annually.
+It is chaired by the

-Currently, SAAM is in the process of reviewing and updating the Code of Ethics.
-A new version that includes a set of corporate integrity best practices is scheduled to be published in 2017.
-The new document will be applicable to all territories where the company has companies and/or operations under its control, significant influence and/or relevant involvement in management.
+Currently, SAAM is in the process of reviewing and updating The code is applicable to directors, executives and employees the Code of Ethics.
+A new version that includes a set of of SAAM and its subsidiaries in Chile and the port terminals corporate integrity best practices.
+The new document applies in which it invests.
+Each individual (a total of 3,057 people) to all territories where the company has companies and/ receives a copy of the code upon joining the organization and or operations under its control, significant influence and/or that sets forth work-related obligations and prohibitions for that regulate their actions in certain areas also governed by controls given SAAM's exposure to the crimes regulated by the Code of Ethics.

-&lt;sup>9 Chilean companies in which SAAM has control with an interest greater than 50%.
+&lt;sup>11 Chilean companies in which SAAM has control with an interest greater than 50%.